Local RAG and embeddings

 - Embedding model.

 nomic-embed-text(137M parameters, ~280 MB at FP16).
 Runs in Ollama.
 Apache 2.0. - Vector database.
-Stores embeddings and answers nearest-neighbor queries.
-Many options; we'll use Chroma for simplicity.
+Stores the embeddings and answers nearest-neighbor queries.
+Plenty of options here; we'll use Chroma because it's the simplest.

-Disk footprint: ~3 GB total.
-Memory at runtime: ~6 GB.
-Runs comfortably on every tier from post 7 above the 8GB minimum.
+Disk footprint is around 3 GB total.
+Memory at runtime is around 6 GB.
+That runs comfortably on every tier from post 7 that clears the 8GB floor.

 Step 1: pull the embedding model